The Leicester City striker could face Aston Villa in the decisive duel for the Carabao Cup - Go Tech Daily

 The concern was that the 33-year-old had a hamstring problem and could stand apart for weeks, but it seems to be nothing more than a “stab in the chest”.

-Leicester’s top scorer will not take part in the FA Cup at Brentford on Saturday, but Foxes boss Brendan Rodgers hopes his talisman will return against Villa on Tuesday.
+Leicester’s top scorer will not take part in the FA Cup in Brentford on Saturday.
+Foxes chief Rodgers, however, hopes his talisman will return against Villa on Tuesday.

 “It’s not available for the weekend and there will be a question mark for Tuesday, although it’s certainly not as serious as we first thought,” said Rodgers.